 Our cats are called community cats because they were living on the streets.
 Our partners are The Animal Foundation, TNR Trappers or feral cat feeders that found a stray in their cat colony.
 The cats at Rescued Treasures become our residents cats when they arrive at our Cat Cafe and stay until adopted.

-All of our cats have been FELV/FIV tested (kittens at 12 weeks and up) and are negative, they have been spayed or neutered, microchipped, and up to date on vaccines.
+All of our cats have been FELV/FIV tested (kittens at 12 weeks and up) and are negative, they have been spayed or neutered, microchipped, dewormed and up to date on vaccines.
 The cost to adopt is $150.
 Please bring a pet carrier if you plan to adopt.
-If you do not have one we have cardboard carriers available for purchase for $8.
+If you do not have one we have cardboard carriers available.
 To adopt you must fill out an Adoption Application and an Adoption Contract.
-If you have children or are married, they must come in at the time of adoption for our staff to meet the whole family.
+If you are married or have roommates they must approve of your adopting a cat.
 We also require your rental agreement if you do not own your home and a copy of your driver's license.

 If you would like more information about one of our cats, please contact us at